bartongroup/ProIntVar/README.md

 ## Overview

 ProIntVar handles data with aid of Pandas DataFrames.
-Data such as protein structure (sequence and atom 3D coordinates) and respective annotations (from structural analysis, e.g. interacting interfaces, secondary structure and solvent accessibility), as well as protein sequences and annotations (e.g. genetic variants, and other functional information) are handled by the classes/methods so that each modular (components) table can be integrated onto a 'merged table' that collapses all the data.
+Data such as protein structures (sequence and atom 3D coordinates) and respective annotations (from structural analysis, e.g. interacting interfaces, secondary structure and solvent accessibility), as well as protein sequences and annotations (e.g. genetic variants, and other functional information) are handled by the classes/methods so that each modular (components) table can be integrated onto a single 'merged table'.

 ![screenshot](prointvar.png "")